 She also received a diagnosis of narcolepsy due to constant exhaustion and fatigue symptoms.

 When Aimee first learned about Cognitive FX, she admitted she was “unbelieving,” but she decided to schedule a consultation anyway.
-She also spent a week talking to people, learning more about concussion treatment, and weighing the pros and cons.
+She also spent a week talking to people, learning more about treatment for old head injury symptoms, and weighing the pros and cons.

 Ultimately, Aimee said, "It's my brain.
 If this can help, I'm going to try it," so she decided to move forward with treatment.